acupoftee/JS-Practice/README.md

 The last goal the most important goal because not only does this exemplify understanding of these concepts, it also helps make computer science more inclusive for all! 💕

 ## Problems and Solutions
-Problems will come from various sites like CodeWars, LeetCode, Hackerrank,Cracking the Coding Interview, and GeeksForGeeks.
+Problems will come from various sites like CodeWars, LeetCode, Hackerrank, Cracking the Coding Interview, and GeeksForGeeks.
 Each solution will describe the approach thoroughly and discuss tradeoffs and runtime.
+Solutions and explanations are updated weekly.

 ### Example Solution Discussion
 ```js